 In many large towns and cities in the UK, Smoke Control Areas have been established to give local authorities the power to limit emissions of smoke and fumes from residential and industrial properties.

 Smoke Control Areas were introduced by the Clean Air Acts of 1956 and 1968 to tackle the growing pollution derived from domestic and industry emissions following the Industrial Revolution.
 Local authorities only allowed heating appliances such as stoves which demonstrated particularly clean burning combustion.

-Properties with a non-exempt stove appliance may only be allowed to burn a list of authorised smokeless fuels.
+Properties with a non-exempt stove appliance in towns and cities may only be allowed to burn a list of authorised smokeless fuels.
 Please visit this DEFRA link to see a list of these authorised smokeless fuels that you are allowed to burn.
-Otherwise, Stovax offers a Smoke Control Kit for those non exempt wood burning and multi-fuel stove appliances.
+Otherwise, Stovax offers a Smoke Control Kit for many Stovax non exempt wood burning and multi-fuel stove appliances.
 Check with your local Stovax retailer to find out more.